Tuesday, 2 December 2025

 Lessons in Persistence and Vision

 Nothing about this journey was linear.
 There were setbacks, failures, betrayals, and periods of deep doubt.
-Introducing a technology demands persistence.
+Introducing a new technology demands persistence.
 It requires the long view.
 It rewards those who stay aligned to values – respect and integrity being core.

 Neville Williams - Dr. A.T.
 Ariyaratne